-This new teaching method consistently helps students to:
+A new teaching method that consistently helps students to:

 Understanding Organic Chemistry incorporates cutting-edge instructive approaches not found in any other organic chemistry textbook.
 Dr. van Kuiken’s teaching system changes the students focus and approach from passive learning to analyzing and actively solving problems utilizing the associated Lab Book and Workbook.